rafat-souza/BTC-HOLDING-BOT/README.md

 How to use

-- In a .env file, define the ENVIRONMENT type, it can be "testnet" or "production", the real binance api (I recommend the testnet if it's your fist time trying the bot).
+- In a .env file, define the ENVIRONMENT type, it can be "testnet" or "production" (the production is where you'll use real money.
+I recommend the testnet if it's your fist time trying the bot).
 Example: ENVIRONMENT=testnet.
 - In the same .env file, define your personal API key and secret key that binance provides for you.
 Example: API_KEY="************"